AI News Collection & Summarization

 Research Purpose

-This project evaluates how well current AI language models can synthesize breaking news, verified open-source reporting, and geopolitical context into a coherent multi-page intelligence-style briefing — and where they fall short.
+AI-Intel evaluates how well current AI language models can synthesize breaking news, verified open-source reporting, and geopolitical context into coherent multi-page intelligence-style briefings — and where they fall short.

 Capability Under Test